Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/reactions-to-message/Disconnected_user_reactions.md

 **Step 2**

-1. When the account is disconnected, add reaction to a message in the linked channel on MS Teams.
+1. When the account is disconnected, add reaction to a user message in the linked channel on MS Teams.
 2. Navigate to the linked channel on MM.

 **Step 3**